ryanchankh/mcr2/README.md

 ## Reference
 For technical details and full experimental results, please check [the paper](https://arxiv.org/abs/2006.08558).
 ```
 @article{yu2020learning,
+  title={Learning diverse and discriminative representations via the principle of maximal coding rate reduction},
-	author = {Yu, Yaodong and Chan, Kwan Ho Ryan and You, Chong and Song, Chaobing and Ma, Yi},
+  author={Yu, Yaodong and Chan, Kwan Ho Ryan and You, Chong and Song, Chaobing and Ma, Yi},
-	title = {Learning Diverse and Discriminative Representations via the Principle of Maximal Coding Rate Reduction},
-	journal = {arXiv preprint arXiv:2006.08558},
-	year = {2020}
+  journal={Advances in Neural Information Processing Systems},
+  volume={33},
+  year={2020}
 }
 ```